oburn/oburn.github.io/index.md

 If you are wondering why the site is called `puppycrawl.com`, you are not alone.
 The source of inspiration for the name came from a dog named "[Applet](/images/applet.gif)".

 # Open Source
-I am an active participant on the Open Source community.
+I ~~am~~ was an active participant on the Open Source community.
 I am probably best known (hated?) for developing the tool [Checkstyle](http://checkstyle.sourceforge.net).
 It is a  development tool to help programmers write Java code that adheres to a coding standard.

 # Professional
-During the day I work at [Atlassian](http://www.atlassian.com) as an Architect in the Sydney, Australia,  office.
+During the day I work at [Atlassian](http://www.atlassian.com) as an Architect from Sydney, Australia.